When Is The Best Time To Visit Romania

 Beautiful medieval architecture of Biertan fortified Saxon Chruch Romania

-What to pack for your visit to Bucharest really depends upon where you’re going and when.
 Generally speaking, if you’re visiting the coastal regions from July to the end of September, you can get away with full-on summer clothing and definitely need your swimwear.
 You might need a light jacket or cardigan if you visit in April, early May, and September.

 Outside of those months, layers are your friend.
 If you’re visiting the central parts of the country, Transylvania, and the mountainous areas, you’ll need full winter clothing from November to February.

-Best Time To Travel In Romania Area-By-Area
+Best Time Of Year To Visit Romania Area-By-Area

 Because it’s so hard to pinpoint when to go because of the different climates, and especially what to pack, let’s take a look at the other regions in detail.